17：英検対策1級（Eiken Grade 1）

 Part 1: Vocabulary words

-an adviser, a counsellor, a guide or a teacher that is trusted and wise
+an adviser, a counselor, a guide or a teacher that is trusted and wise

 ■Example: The young trainer is under so much pressure in his preparation for his training program for selected mentors of the town.